osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 ```

 Replacing `<STORAGE PATH>` with the path to the directory that will contain data served by XRootD, e.g. `/data/xrootdfs`.
-This path is relative to the `oss.localroot` or `all.localroot` configuration values, if either one is defined in the
+This path is relative to the [`rootdir`](install-standalone.md#configuring-xrootd).
-xrootd config file.

-!!! note
+!!! warning "Configure most to least specific paths"
-    Specific paths need to be specified _before_ generic paths; e.g., this does not work:
+    Specific paths need to be specified _before_ generic paths.
+    For example, this line will allow all users to read the contents `/data/xrootdfs/private`:

             u * rl /data/xrootdfs -rl /data/xrootdfs/private

+    Instead, specify the following to ensure that all users will not be able to read the contents of
+    `/data/xrootdfs/private` unless specified with another authorization rule:

+            u * -rl /data/xrootdfs/private rl /data/xrootdfs

 #### Formatting ####

-More generally, each configuration line of the auth file has the following form:
+More generally, each authorization rule of the authorization database has the following form:

 ``` file
 idtype id path privs